pertsevpv/UCFS/README.md

 #### More results

-More results, but in raw form, can be found in repository [kotgll_benchmarks](https://github.com/FormalLanguageConstrainedPathQuerying/kotgll_benchmarks/)
+More results, but in raw form, can be found in the repository [kotgll_benchmarks](https://github.com/vadyushkins/kotgll_benchmarks/)